fastnear/fast-near/README.md

 ## Environment variables

 - `PORT` - port to listen on (default: `3000`)
-- `ESTUARY_TOKEN` - token to use for Estuary IPFS upload.
-See https://docs.estuary.tech/tutorial-get-an-api-key for more information.
 - `FAST_NEAR_STORAGE_TYPE` - storage type to use (default: `redis`).
 Supported values: `redis`, `lmdb`.
 - `FAST_NEAR_ENABLE_CACHE` - enable client-side caching (default: `true`).
 - `FAST_NEAR_LMDB_PATH` - path to LMDB database (default: `./lmdb-data`).
 This is only used if `FAST_NEAR_STORAGE_TYPE` is set to `lmdb`.
 - `FAST_NEAR_REDIS_URL` - Redis URL (default: `redis://localhost:6379`)
-- `FAST_NEAR_QUESTDB_URL` - QuestDB URL (default: `http://localhost:9000`)
 - `FAST_NEAR_NODE_URL` - NEAR RPC endpoint (default: `https://rpc.mainnet.near.org`).
 This is only used as a fallback for JSON-RPC endpoint.
 - `FAST_NEAR_ARCHIVAL_NODE_URL` - NEAR RPC endpoint for archival node (default: `https://rpc.mainnet.internal.near.org`).
 This is only used as a fallback for JSON-RPC endpoint for data unavailable in Redis or on non-archival RPC.
 - `FAST_NEAR_ALWAYS_PROXY` - Always proxy JSON-RPC requests to `FAST_NEAR_NODE_URL` (default: `false`).